MaciejGad/IconGenerator/README.md

 In this example, the command generates an icon using the `FontAwesome` font, with the icon unicode `f10b`.
 The icon has gradient starting with white.
 Bacground is plain 3498db.

 <img src="icon_gradient.png">

+## List of available icons

+The following is a list of available icon sets that can be used with IconGenerator:

+- **FontAwesome**: A popular icon set and toolkit with a wide range of icons for various purposes.
+You can find the complete list of FontAwesome icons [here](awesome_icons.html).
+- **Tabler Icons**: A set of over 800 free and open-source icons designed for web and mobile interfaces.
+You can find the complete list of Tabler Icons [here](tabler_icons.html).

+To use an icon from one of these sets, specify the `--font-name` option followed by the name of the icon set (e.g., `--font-name tabler-icons`).

 ## Contributing